natecostello/van_two_point_oh/van/electrical/wire_sizing/wire_sizing.md

 ## Chassis Ground to Positive Bus

 All current sourced from the Aftermarket Alternator, 150A, will flow through this connection.
 Its required size is bounded by that calculation.
 To simplify wire ordering and termination, the same wire size will be used.

-# Branch DC Wiring
+TODO: Account for factory alternator charge if main negagtive bus is grounded by line back to engine block/second alterntor.

 # Alternator-Inverter DC Wiring

 The alternator inverter will be powered from CCP2 which is fused at 175A.
 Wire size will be limited by ampacity.
-Minimum wire size is 3 AWG, which really means 2 AWG.s
+Minimum wire size is 3 AWG, which really means 2 AWG.

+# Branch Wiring

+Refer to separate article on circuits for branch wireing.